View courses in

 Undergraduate Prerequisites: ENG ME 302 and ENG ME 421; or consent of instructor

 Introduction to stability and control of atmospheric flight vehicles.
 Forces and moments on aircraft.
 Static and dynamic stability.
 Equations of motion.
 Feedback design using root locus.
 Flying quality standards.
 Longitudinal and lateral autopilots.
-Cannot be taken for credit in addition to ME 404.
 Includes design project and lab.
+Cannot be taken for credit in addition to ENG ME 404, ENG EC 402, or ENG BE 404.

 ENG ME 404: Dynamics and Control of Mechanical Systems